Lego Modular Buildings: Town Hall (2012)

-Palace Cinema
+Palace Cinema (2013)

 Palace Cinema (set number: 10232) was released in March 2013.
 It is the eighth set in the Modular Building line and the third corner building.
 The set contains 2194 pieces and features architectural homage to the Egyptian Revival architecture of the early 20th century, albeit with Chinese-like cultural appropriations similar to Hollywood's Grauman's Chinese Theatre.
 As such, it also features Hollywood Walk of Fame type printed star tiles for the outer sidewalk, LEGO elements that returned to decorate the walls in 2018's Downtown Diner.
 Palace Cinema is the first Modular Building set to be released with the Lego Creator Expert branding on its box and was the first to include stickers.
 Some of these are movie posters containing Lego in-jokes such as the ubiquitous brick separator tool used to disassemble (Godzilla-like "The Brick Separator"), the time-consuming sorting of Lego elements ("Forever Sorting"), and Lego's iconic 1990 red Airport Shuttle 6399 set ("Mystery On The Monorail").
-Also, Palace Cinema was the first of the Modular Building sets to have only two floors (albeit with higher ceilings than the norm) instead of the usual three and the second to include a vehicle: a black car styled loosely on a convertible Buick.
+Also, Palace Cinema was the second of the Modular Building sets to have only two floors (albeit with higher ceilings than the norm) instead of the usual three, and the second to include a vehicle: a black car styled loosely on a convertible Buick.

-The ground floor is the ticket and concessions area leading up to the theater floor housing a reel-to-reel projector showing a black and white motion picture to a maximum seating of six.
+The ground floor is the ticket and concessions area, leading up to the theater floor housing a reel-to-reel projector showing a black and white motion picture to a maximum seating of six.
 This floor also has stairs accessing the roof, atop which the two brick-built promotional searchlights can be placed.
 The set includes six minifigures.

-Parisian Restaurant
+Parisian Restaurant (2014)

 Parisian Restaurant (set number: 10243) is the ninth set in the Modular Building line and was released in January 2014.
 This set contains 2469 pieces and has a fully stocked, blue and white tiled kitchen with tableware serving two interior tables, two street-side tables (on a patio tiled in a subtle design with the word "CHEZ"), and two upper terrace tables.
-On the first upper floor (terrace level) is as an apartment with pull-down Murphy bed, kitchenette and fireplace.
+On the first upper floor (terrace level) is an apartment with pull-down Murphy bed, kitchenette, and fireplace.
 On the top floor is the artist's studio that includes a cast iron heater, easel, paintbrush, and two works of Mondrian-style Modernist art.
 This is a nod to the fact that the original Lego brick color palette of red, blue, yellow, black, and white were chosen based on Mondrian's art.
 Outside the upper floor stairs lead down to the roof terrace for diners lined with hanging lanterns and flowers.
 This set also includes hard-to-find white croissants and brick elements in olive green, dark blue, and dark red.
 Advanced exterior details include façade with croissant detailing, sidewalk, bench, scooter, and a dumpster and trash can at the back.
 The set includes five minifigures.